Stewartry soldier stories

 If you would like your relative's story included, then please get in touch via the contact form.
 Thank you.

 Born 1893 at Kirkcudbright, the third son of Mr and Mrs Adam Garmory, 61 Millburn Street, Kirkcudbright.
-Served his apprenticeship as a grocer with Mr Dalziel, Castle Street.
+Tom his apprenticeship as a grocer with Mr Dalziel, Castle Street.

-Enlisted 2nd June 1915 as Private, 2985, 17th Highland Light Infantry.
-Landed in France in November 1915 and wounded 1st July 1916, Battle of the Somme.
-Transferred to the 8th York & Lancaster Regiment.
-Promoted to Sergeant.
-Awarded the Distinguished Conduct Medal for conspicuous gallantry:
+He enlisted on 2nd June 1915 as Private 2985 with the 17th Highland Light Infantry.
+Tom landed in France in November 1915 and was wounded on 1st July 1916, the opening day of the Battle of the Somme.
+After recovering from his wounds, he was transferred to the 8th York & Lancaster Regiment and promoted to Sergeant.
+In 1918 he was awarded the Distinguished Conduct Medal for conspicuous gallantry:

 For a long period during operations he was responsible for guiding ration parties to their destination each night, and in spite of very heavy hostile shelling, he succeeded in getting all rations and stores through.
 On many occasions he went out alone to find lost parties, and always showed a complete disregard of personal danger.